the729/go-libra/gopherjs-libra/README.md

 # Examples

-Several examples are included in [`example/nodejs`](https://github.com/the729/go-libra/tree/master/example/nodejs) folder.
+For NodeJS, there are several examples included in [`example/nodejs`](https://github.com/the729/go-libra/tree/master/example/nodejs) folder.

-There is a [pure frontend Libra blockchain explorer](http://pg.wutj.info/web_client/), based on gopherjs-libra.
+For browsers, there is a [pure frontend Libra blockchain explorer](http://pg.wutj.info/web_client/), based on gopherjs-libra.

 ## Generating Libra Accounts